ut-ims-robotics/youbot_ux/README.md

 ```

 To select the right network adapter, change the "EthernetDevice =" line in ~/catkin_ws/src/youbot_driver/config/youbot-ethercat.cfg to the adapter being used to connect to the robot.
 In this case, it should be "EthernetDevice = enx00e04c2151d2". <br/><br/>
-You also must change the "USB Ethernet" device settings in Ubuntus network settings.
-Go to its settings, under IPv4 tab, change the "IPv4" method to "Manual" and add an address 10.10.10.10 with a netmask 255.255.255.0
+You also must change the "USB Ethernet" device settings in Ubuntu's network settings.
+Go to Settings -> Network -> Click on "USB Ethernet" settings icon -> under "IPv4" tab, change the "IPv4 method" to "Manual" and add an address 10.10.10.10 with netmask 255.255.255.0.

 <br/>
 Now, source using the following command:

 ```bash
 source ~/catkin_ws/devel/setup.bash
 ```

-Next, you should be able to run the youbout_ux package with the following command:
+Next, you should be able to run the youbout_ux package with the following command (turn on the youBot's motors beforehand to use it with the controller):
 ```bash
 roslaunch youbot_ux launcher.launch
 ```

 ## Launch on system startup with service

 Make a file at "/etc/systemd/system/" called "youbot_boot.service" (you may need sudo privileges) and put the following part in the box into it.
-Make sure to replace the &lt;your username here&gt; parts with the actual username.
+Make sure to replace the &lt;your username here&gt; parts with the actual computer's user's username.
 ```bash
 [Unit]
 Description=Start Youbot ROS bringup nodes